Mohrpheus78/Evergreen/README.md

 If you want to update your Citrix components like PVS target device, WEM Agent or VDA you have to ceate the following subfolders under the 'Citrix' folder

 - *Cloud* - Place the current WEM cloud agent here (like 'Citrix Workspace Environment Management Agent.exe') and place the VDA standalone installer here (VDAServerSetup.exe)
-- Current with two subfolders
+- Current with two subfolders:
         - CAD
         - PVS